 Proofpoint offers a strategic, platform-agnostic, convenient and effective solution for enterprise cloud networks.
-The Proofpoint solution includes all components that make an SSE effective and a centralized way to configure and maintain it.
+The Proofpoint solution includes all components that make an SSE effective and a centralised way to configure and maintain it.
 Administrators have full visibility of all moving parts of their cloud environment, and Proofpoint has the monitoring capabilities that provide compliant-ready insight into all aspects of your data.

 Cloud security from Proofpoint protects your people and your data.
 Our solution is a forensics tool where administrators can view an analytics dashboard and make informed decisions based on our cybersecurity feedback.
 Automatic responses quickly mitigate threats and limit damage from various malware.

 Every strategy Proofpoint delivers is zero-trust and works with SASE solutions.
-Administrators work with Proofpoint products to create uniform security policies that protect data, optimize user experiences to improve productivity and reduce costs associated with cybersecurity infrastructure.
+Administrators work with Proofpoint products to create uniform security policies that protect data, optimise user experiences to improve productivity and reduce costs associated with cybersecurity infrastructure.

 Proofpoint's Perspective on Gartner’s Security Service Edge Magic Quadrant